ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 ## Global Object Identification

-With the new resolver in place we are able to fetch a single `Asset` by its identifier.
-This is good for us human beings but not so good for tools.
-For tools or clients we need something that is more generic.
-The relay server specification introduced for this the `Global Object Identification` specification.
+With the new resolver in place, we can fetch a single `Asset` by its identifier.
+This is good for us human beings but not good for GraphQL tools and GraphQL clients.
+For tools or clients, we need something more generic.
+The relay team introduced the `Global Object Identification` specification for this purpose.

 :::info